-For example, I have my original, gigantic deck of Japanese vocabulary flashcards.
-This beast has thousands of flashcards in it:
+For example, I used to have my original, gigantic deck of Japanese vocabulary flashcards.
+This beast had thousands of flashcards in it:

-On the front side of the card, I (almost always) have a Japanese sentence that includes a keyword that I’m trying to memorize.
+On the front side of the card, I (almost always) had a Japanese sentence that included a keyword that I was trying to memorize.

 Here's a card that I made after I encountered the word こぶ in this Japanese manga that explains NLP (awesome):

-For this particular card, I don’t have an English translation of the sentence, because I don’t really use them for cards that I make anymore:
+For this particular card, I didn't have an English translation of the sentence, because you don't really need them if you're at a sufficiently advanced level of proficiency:

 For all of you extra-studious kids out there, he's an English translation, furigana, and romaji: